-1.3.15 Evaporator Fan Operation
+1.3.16 Evaporator Fan Operation

-The units are fitted with Normal Evaporator Fan Operation, opening of an evaporator fan internal protector will shut down the unit.
+The units are fitted with Normal Evaporator Fan Operation; opening of an evaporator fan internal protector will shut down the unit.

-1.3.16 Labels
+1.3.17 Labels

-Operating Instruction and Function Code listing labels will differ depending on the options installed.
+Operating Instruction and Function Code listing labels differ depending on the options installed.
 For example, additional operating instructions are required to describe start-up of a unit equipped with an autotransformer.
-Where the labels are available with additional languages, they are listed in the parts list.
+Labels are available in additional languages; these are listed in the parts list.

-1.3.17 Plate Set
+1.3.18 Plate Set

 Each unit is equipped with a tethered set of wiring schematic and wiring diagram plates.
 The plate sets are ordered using a seven digit base part number and a two digit dash number.
-(See Unit Matrix Manual, T-300)
+(See Unit Matrix)

-1.3.18 Controller
+1.3.19 Controller